ElCrisLWH/resume/README.md

 The repo currently has a `resume.tex` which contains all the necessary commands to build your resume.

-The other files are my own resumes by desired position and language.
+The other files are my own resumes by language (English and Spanish).

 ## Features

 As every resume should have, the main sections are Contact Information, Education, Work Experience, Teaching Assistantships, Projects, Honors, Computer Skills, Languages, Free Time.
-Any of these can be skipped if not relevant or if you do not have that kind fo experience.
+Any of these can be skipped if not relevant or if you do not have that kind of experience.

 The commands are: